Salmon leaping at Gilfach, Rhayader

 Winter birds at Llangorse Lake

-The largest natural lake in southern Wales was gouged out of the Brecon Beacons by glaciation, and as well as having Llangorse Lake watersports centre, it’s an important refuge for wintering waterfowl like mallard, teal pochard and tufted duck, some of 20 species that arrive for winter.
+The largest natural lake in southern Wales was gouged out of the Brecon Beacons by glaciation, and as well as having the Llangorse Lake Boat Hire, it’s an important refuge for wintering waterfowl like mallard, teal pochard and tufted duck, some of 20 species that arrive for winter.
 Hundreds of water voles were recently released into the area to help revive the fortunes of this cute (but sadly, increasingly rare) animal.

 Boggy heaven at Llyn Mawr